 ABOUT PADMA STUDIOS

-Padma Studios® is a multidisciplinary fine art studio enjoining the rich artistic heritage of the Himalayas with master craftsmanship, unparalleled design (including an ancient treasury of celestial Vajrayana measurements), and a universal vision.
-Committed to the highest standards of artistic excellence and integrity, Padma Studios® multidimensional artworks include celestial three dimensional mandalas, traditional and contemporary paintings, sculpture, fine art publications, and architectural design.
+Padma Studios® is a multidisciplinary fine art studio based in Los Angeles, CA. Enjoining the rich artistic heritage of the Himalayas with master craftsmanship and unparalleled design, we are committed to the highest standards of artistic and spiritual excellence and integrity in all that we create.
+Our multidimensional artworks include celestial three dimensional mandalas, traditional and contemporary paintings, sculpture, fine art publications, and architectural design.
+It is our pleasure to welcome you to our website, and to invite you to contact us with any inquiries you may have.

 The BIOGRAPHY OF LAMA TSARAK GONPO TENZING RINPOCHE